Astounding Tales — Issue One — Full-Page Advertisement

 The Fine Print

 6-point serif.
-Single unreadable line along the very bottom edge of the page.
+A single unreadable line along the very bottom edge.
 Standard legal boilerplate — until the reader squints.

 Tone Reference